Health & Safety Measures

 o Identification of the issuing body of the vaccine certificate

+Children between 12 and 17 years old may either show vaccination or recovery certificate in line with above requirements, or a negative PCR test taken 72 hours prior to arrival in Spain.
 Children under 12 years of age are exempt from the above requirements, and will simply have to fill out the health form to be granted entry.

 Please note that requirements are applied based on the country of flight origin, not nationality or passport.
 Further information may be consulted on Spain’s Travel Safe webpage by selecting traveler’s country of flight origin.